econchick/new-coder/website/_containers/begin/2013-10-30-setup-your-machine.md

 git is ready to go!

 ### pip, virtualenv + virtualenvwrapper

+Now, let's create a Python environment using `pip` with `virtualenv` and `virtualenvwrapper`.

 ####  Setuptools + Pip
 1. You’ll first need to install Setuptools and use `ez_setup.py` to run it:
     1. Navigate [here](https://bootstrap.pypa.io/ez_setup.py).
     2. Right click within the webpage, select “Save As” to your Desktop folder.
 Then type in `ez_setup` as the filename, make sure it’s saved as a `.py` file, and click “Save”.
     3. Go back into the PowerShell prompt and run the `ez_setup` file by typing the following and hitting enter `python ~\Desktop\ez_setup.py`
-2. Now Install Pip:
+2. Now install Pip:
     1. Navigate [here](https://bootstrap.pypa.io/get-pip.py)
     2. Right click within the webpage, select “Save As” and save to the Desktop folder or else Then type in `get_pip` as the filename, ensure it’s being saved as a `.py` file and click “Save”.
     3. Within the PowerShell prompt, type the followng text and hit enter: `python ~\desktop\get_pip.py`

 #### Virtualenv + Virtualenvwrapper

-1. With pip installed we can now eaily install virtualenv, and  then virtualenvwrapper-powershell.
+1. With pip installed we can now easily install virtualenv, and  then virtualenvwrapper-powershell.
 Within your PowerShell prompt, type the following:
     1. `pip install virtualenv`
     2. `pip install virtualenvwrapper-powershell`
     3. `mkdir ~/.virtualenvs`